layilin/SP23-33852/_paginated/sc-page060.md

 [^f60n5]: Cowitch (*Mucuna pruriens*), a viny plant that produces severe itching after contact with skin.
 Was used on sugar plantations as compost, forage, and cattle feed.
 Its seeds destroy intestinal parasites.
 Likely native to tropical Asia and possibly Africa.

-[^f60n6]: A medicine that excites vomiting.

-[^f60n7]: Having to do with dysentery or diarrhea.
+[^f60n6]: Having to do with dysentery or diarrhea.

-[^f60n8]: Ipecacuanha, an extract that induces vomiting and that comes from the plant *Carapichea ipecacuanha*, an herbal shrub whose native range is southeastern Nicaragua to Brazil.
+[^f60n7]: Ipecacuanha, an extract that induces vomiting and that comes from the plant *Carapichea ipecacuanha*, an herbal shrub whose native range is southeastern Nicaragua to Brazil.

-[^f60n9]: A substance having the power to expel worms from the intestines; an anthelmintic.
+[^f60n8]: A substance having the power to expel worms from the intestines; an anthelmintic.

-[^f60n10]: Molasses, the thick, brown, uncrystallized syrup drained from raw sugar.
+[^f60n9]: Molasses, the thick, brown, uncrystallized syrup drained from raw sugar.

-[^f60n11]: Bristles.
+[^f60n10]: Bristles.

-[^f60n12]: Pisum sativum, also known as the English pea, garden pea, or green pea.
+[^f60n11]: Pisum sativum, also known as the English pea, garden pea, or green pea.
 Native to Eurasia.

 ---